softmagnet/tp/docs/UserGuide.md

 ### Locating class by class timing : `findclass`
 <hr>

 Finds a class whose `CLASS_TIMING` matches the given keyword.
+Note that you have to run `list` to display all the students again.

 Format: `findclass KEYWORD...`